Guide | Home Buying

 Balance sheet: A financial document that breaks down the assets and liabilities of a business.
 This document is typically requested for applicants who are self-employed or own a business.

-Closing Disclosure: For many types of loans, a required document from the lender that details the final terms of the home loan transaction.
+Closing disclosure: For many types of loans, a required document from the lender that details the final terms of the home loan transaction.
 Among other things, this document discloses the amount of your total monthly payment, the interest rate and any closing costs or fees.

 Co-borrower: A person who typically is an additional borrower sharing in the ownership of the home and responsibility to pay back the mortgage loan.
 A co-borrower jointly applies for a loan with the primary borrower.

 Co-signer: A person who is added to the loan with the primary borrower and agrees to be fully responsible for repayment if the primary borrower can no longer do so.
 A co-signer is usually needed when the primary borrower does not meet the required credit thresholds in order to qualify for the loan by themselves.
 The co-signer typically does not live in the home nor share in the ownership.
+Instead of a co-signer option, Vanderbilt offers a buy for option.

-Deed: A legal document that is recorded in the land records of the jurisdiction where the property is located that shows proof of ownership in the land and home (if the home is attached to the land).
+Deed: A legal document that is recorded in the land records of the jurisdiction where the property is located that shows proof of ownership of the land and home (if the home is attached to the land).

 Delinquency: Another term for being late on a payment for a debt.
 This can occur when you miss a payment or you only make a partial payment by the due date.